left-curve/left-curve/quint/invariants.md

 type LeafNode = {
     // In the implementation it is a hash of a key but in the Radix tree it is
-    // just used as a key, so we use a list of bit and we treat it here just as
+    // just used as a key, so we use a list of bits and we treat it here just as
     // bytes
     key_hash: Bytes_t,
     value_hash: Bytes_t,